Minnesota: Lake Wobegon Trail

 6 Day Inn Tour

-Our newest bike path tour shows off some of the best paved trails that Minnesota has to offer.
+This bike path tour shows off some of the best paved trails that Minnesota has to offer.
 The Lake Wobegon Trail is wide, smooth, flat and traffic-free.
 It cuts through rural farmland, forests and lakes on a former railroad line.
 Come join us for stress-free bicycling on one of the longest and nicest bike paths in the country.

-5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, 2-hour kayaking/canoeing trip, wine tasting, cue sheets, van support and trained guides.
+5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, kayaking/canoeing trip, wine tasting, cue sheets, van support and trained guides.

 Fly to the Minneapolis, MN airport.
 Take the Light Rail train or a taxi to our starting hotel.
 If driving, you can leave your car at the airport or our starting hotel during the tour.
 We will shuttle everyone back to the airport or our starting hotel at the end of the tour.